This information will guide you through the UCO process of disbursement and release of funds.

 Financial Aid student refunds are issued through BankMobile Disbursements via: 1) direct deposit into a bank account, including the MidFirst Bank Broncho Checking Account, or 2) direct deposit into a BankMobile Vibe Account.
 When your Refund Selection Kit arrives in the US mail, please go online as soon as possible to refundselection.com to activate your refund preference.

 Federal and State Financial aid disbursements begin prior to the start of each term.
-After the start of the term, disbursements are made twice a week as students are awarded.
+After the start of the term, disbursements are made once a week on Fridays as students are awarded.
 Funds in excess of tuition, fees, and housing, will be released beginning the first week of each term.

 Changes in enrollment, your housing plan or securing additional resources after aid has been awarded and/or disbursed may constitute a re-evaluation of eligibility that could warrant repayment of funds previously received or credited to your account.

 Students seeking Federal Financial Aid while simultaneously attending more than one institution can seek aid for the combined enrollment using a consortium form.
 Generally the home school where the student is seeking the degree would grant the aid.
 Interested students may secure a copy of either the General Consortium Agreement form or the Individual Consortium Agreement form from the Financial Aid Forms segment of this website, depending upon the school attended.
 The home institution is considered the institution granting the degree and the secondary institution is referred to as the host institution.
 If UCO is the home institution, consortium hours will not be added to the UCO enrollment for aid consideration until after the end of the 100% refund period.
 This applies to classes taken under both the General Consortium Agreement and the Individual Consortium Agreement forms.
 The student is expected to cover all expenses at the host institution until eligible funds become available.